agis/rea/README.md

 # rea
-rea is an experimental HTTP/1.1 server written in C. It has an event-driven architecture and uses `select(2)`.
+rea is a toy HTTP/1.1 server written in C. It has an event-driven architecture and uses non-blocking I/O (`select(2)` for now) and can handle many concurrent clients efficiently; within a single thread.

-It's nowhere near functional yet and just parses requests and writes responses back.
-It can handle many concurrent clients efficiently since it uses non-blocking I/O.
+It's nowhere near functional yet and just parses requests and writes dummy responses back.

 Roadmap:
 - Switch from `select(2)` to `epoll(7)`